 Therese S. Richmond, PhD, FAAN, CRNP is the Andrea B. Laporte Professor of Nursing and the Associate Dean for Research & Innovation at the University of Pennsylvania's School of Nursing.
-She is Professor of Nursing in Surgery at the University of Pennsylvania's School of Medicine, and is affiliated with the Center for Public Health Interest at the University of Pennsylvania, and is on the Executive Committee of the the University of Pennsylvania Injury Science Center.
+She is Professor of Nursing in Surgery at the University of Pennsylvania's School of Medicine, and is on the Executive Committee of the the University of Pennsylvania Injury Science Center.
 She co-founded the Firearm and Injury Center at the University of Pennsylvania, which evolved into the the University of Pennsylvania Injury Science Center.

 As one of 13 experts on DHHS' Advisory Committee on National Health Promotion and Disease Prevention Objectives for 2030, she is helping to define Healthy People 2030 objectives for the nation.